sem CLI Reference#

 that you

-define in order to overview the operations of your current Semaphore 2.0
+define in order to manage the operations of your current Semaphore 2.0

 organization.